surajmandal99/flappy_bird_game/README.md

 ## Getting Started

-This project is a starting point for a Flutter Game.
+This project is a starting point for the Flutter Game.

-It's just a simple game as we have already player known as Flappy Bird which is implemnted with some analysis of the geometric  coordinates X and Y axis .
+It's just a simple game as we have already played known as Flappy Bird which is implemnted with some analysis of the geometric  coordinates X and Y axis .

-In this a single animated bird picture is used which jump on tapping..<
+In this a single animated bird picture is used which jump on tapping  ..<